-9. Anticipated Legislation regarding the use of Unmanned Aircraft Systems by Law Enforcement and First Responder Immunity when interfering with Unmanned Aircraft Systems
+8. Anticipated Legislation regarding the use of Unmanned Aircraft Systems (UAS) by Law

-Staff will continue to monitor future legislative proceedings closely and support any legislation that: allows local governments to adopt ordinances governing the safe use of UAS; places reasonable restrictions on law enforcement regarding use of unmanned aircraft systems; and releases liability restrictions on law enforcement agencies that interfere with drones posing a threat to emergency services.
+Enforcement and First Responder Immunity when interfering with Unmanned Aircraft Systems Staff will continue to monitor future legislative proceedings closely and support any legislation that: allows local governments to adopt ordinances governing the safe use of UAS; places reasonable restrictions on law enforcement regarding use of unmanned aircraft systems; and releases liability restrictions on law enforcement agencies that interfere with drones posing a threat to emergency services.

-10. Medical Marijuana/ Recreational Marijuana
+9. Medical Marijuana/ Recreational Marijuana

 In response to Proposition 64, decriminalizing marijuana in California and providing state regulation of the recreational marijuana business, the City of Sunnyvale maintained the status quo, banning all commercial marijuana activities.
 The City amended chapter 9.86 the Sunnyvale Municipal Code and various sections of Title 19 to update the existing prohibition against commercial marijuana activity in the city to expressly include non-medical marijuana.
-To remain consistent with state law, the City placed reasonable regulations on indoor personal cultivation of marijuana, and prohibited the outdoor personal cultivation of marijuana.
+To remain consistent with state law, the city placed reasonable regulations on indoor personal cultivation of marijuana and prohibited the outdoor personal cultivation of marijuana.

 The City has supported legislation that fundamentally promotes public health and safety, while sustaining the ability of local agencies to appropriately regulate businesses and recover costs.
 Staff will continue to monitor future legislative proceedings and support any legislation that maintains this position.
-Additionally, staff will support state legislation that promotes public health and safety by mirroring Sunnyvale's existing restrictions imposed on smoking in outdoor areas and public gathering places.
+Additionally, staff supports state legislation that promotes public health and safety by mirroring Sunnyvale's existing restrictions imposed on smoking in outdoor areas and public gathering places.

-11. Affordable Housing and Homelessness
+10. Affordable Housing and Homelessness

 Affordable housing and homelessness have been topics of intense public interest in the City and region for many years.
 Public interest in the topic tends to increase sharply during times of economic booms, and wane in times of recession, as home prices and rents (affordability levels) rise and fall, in relative terms.
-Currently the City and the region are facing housing affordability and supply deficiencies at a level not seen since before the 2008 recession.
+Currently the city and the region are facing housing affordability and supply deficiencies at a level not seen since before the 2008 recession; however, it is still uncertain the future impact that COVID-19 will have on housing affordability and supply.
 Cities around the region and in many other major metropolitan areas around the country are struggling to address homelessness and housing affordability concerns of residents and workers, including a severe shortage of housing affordable to lower- and moderate-income households in many California cities.

 Housing and homelessness continue to be urgent statewide concerns, leading to increasing public debates about causes and possible solutions.
-The 2019 legislative season produced a record number of new housing bills which were signed by the Governor.
-These new bills aim to address the State's shortage of housing at all levels of affordability, and the increase in homelessness across many parts of the State.
-The new requirements generally consist of new reporting and transparency requirements, new streamlined processes for reviewing new housing development proposals, new standards for processing residential planning applications, and new rent control and tenant protections.
+The 2019 legislative season produced a record number of new housing bills which were signed by the Governor, while the 2020 legislative season was a bit quieter with competing priorities.
+Recent bills aim to address the State's shortage of housing at all levels of affordability, and the increase in homelessness across many parts of the State.
+Some of the more notable legislative changes in the past few years include: reporting and transparency requirements, streamlined processes for reviewing new housing development proposals, new standards for processing residential planning applications, statewide rent control and tenant protections, and various changes to the state density bonus law.

 The federal government continues to threaten reduced funding for Community Development Block Grants (CDBG) and HOME grants, which the City uses to fund a variety of human service programs and affordable housing developments.
-While the various grant programs have remained in the budget the past few years, funding amounts continue to decrease while demands for services steadily rise.
+While grants have remained stable and have included additional funding for COVID-19 related impacts, demand for services are rising steadily.